Investigating Mesophotic Coral Reefs in Hawaii

 A unique source of coral and algal diversity in Hawaii – The Au‘au Channel consists of the most expansive examples of mesophotic coral ecosystems discovered to date in Hawaii.
-It has large areas of 100% coral cover at 50-90 m and large beds of algae that are currently not impacted by land-based sources of pollution.
+It has large areas of 100 percent coral cover at 50–90 meters and large beds of algae that are currently not impacted by land-based sources of pollution.
 However, they should be considered in any future coastal zone management of the region that may impact them, such as cable laying, dredging dump sites, and deep sewer outfalls.

 Well-connected to shallow-water fishes – The same fish species found at both shallow and mesophotic depths do not differ in what they eat or in their genetic makeup.
 The management implication is that reef fish species that are found at both depths can be managed as a single population.

 Refuges for some shallow reef fishes and coral species – Given that mesophotic and shallow fish communities are genetically similar, mesophotic fishes may help replenish species that are over-exploited on shallower reefs.
-Some coral species common on shallow reefs (less than 30 m in depth) are also found in the upper mesophotic zone (between 35-50 m in depth) and may provide “backup protection” of coral larvae to assist shallow reefs under stress.
+Some coral species common on shallow reefs (less than 30 meters in depth) are also found in the upper mesophotic zone (between 35–50 meters in depth) and may provide “backup protection” of coral larvae to assist shallow reefs under stress.